yene/gobot/README.md

-ircbot
+gobot
 ===

-created for dota2 channel in quakenet it lets you use commands to show current games, streams n stuff
+Created for dota2 channel in quakenet.
+Features are split into their own repos.
+This is a learning project.

 How to update subtree
 ---